ginkgoch/blog/source/_posts/20200225-ginkgoch-map-v1-12-with-feature-demos.md

 More history change logs, please refer to [this page](https://github.com/ginkgoch/node-map/blob/develop/RELEASE.md) for detail.

 ## Feature Demos
 Learning feature with demos will be a pretty easy way to get started.
-Before learning from source code, a better approach is to take a look at what it can be done with an executable application.
+Before learning from source code, a better approach is to take a look at what it can be done with an executable mapping software.

 This feature demo application is built with `electron` that support to run on `macOS`, `Windows` and `Linux`.